Prince Carlos, Duke of Parma: Relationship with Brigitte Klynstra and son

 In December 2015, the then 18-year-old Carlos Klynstra started the legal procedure to attempt to change his surname to that of his biological father which would also allow him to use the title of "Prince".
 The Duke of Parma opposed this on the basis that it was in contravention of the traditions of the House of Bourbon-Parma.
 On 9 March 2016 the Minister of Security and Justice declared his family name request valid.
 Later that year a court in The Hague concurred with the minister in declaring the claim valid under Dutch law.

 According to the judgement, Carlos Hugo will be entitled to be known as "Zijne Koninklijke Hoogheid Carlos Hugo Roderik Sybren prins de Bourbon de Parme" (His Royal Highness Prince Carlos Hugo Roderik Sybren of Bourbon-Parma); this will come only into effect once the Dutch king has signed the royal decree.
 According to the press release of the Council of State of 28 February 2018, the name change does not mean that Klynstra is now also a member of the Royal House of Bourbon-Parma.
 That is a private matter of the House itself and this is outside the jurisdiction of the Dutch Nobility Law.

 Marriage to Annemarie Gualthérie van Weezel

 On 7 October 2009, it was announced through his mother's private secretary that Prince Carlos would marry Annemarie Cecilia Gualthérie van Weezel.
 The civil marriage took place on 12 June 2010 at Wijk bij Duurstede.
-The church wedding was to have taken place at the La Cambre Abbey in Ixelles on 28 August, but it was postponed owing to his father's illness.
-Prince Carlos Hugo died shortly afterwards.